ABOUT CROOKED RIVER ROUNDUP

 Unique to the Crooked River Roundup is the cattle drive that takes place along Main Street to kick off the event annually.
 Prineville continues to pay homage to the Roundup’s history as ranchers drive cattle through downtown to signify the start of the festivities, followed by a free community chili feed hosted by the police and fire departments.

 Non-rodeo events keep rolling with a parade Saturday morning featuring marching bands, tractors, and dozens of intricate floats.
-This year, be sure to watch for the 2023 Crooked River Roundup Rodeo Queen Mayzee Dalton and Grand Marshal Doug Smith.
+This year, be sure to watch for the 2025 Crooked River Roundup Rodeo Queen Corey Holliday and Grand Marshals Chuck & Judy Holliday.

 Once the rodeo begins, fans can expect all the heart-pumping Professional Rodeo Cowboys Association (PRCA) events they’ve come to expect, including bareback riding, steer wrestling, team roping (from the iconic alley,) saddle bronc riding, tie-down roping, breakaway roping, barrel racing, and bull riding.